Skip to content

 • Level 2 Commis Chef Apprenticeship Standard

-• Level 2 Functional Skills in English (if not exempt)
+• Level 2 Functional Skills in English (if not exempt or already achieved)

-• Level 2 Functional Skills in Maths (if not exempt)
+• Level 2 Functional Skills in Maths (if not exempt or already achieved)

 Assessment